fabro/academic-kickstart/content/authors/diana/_index.md

 - Grad Students
 ---

-I am a biology graduate from the Pontificia Universidad Javeriana Cali, Colombia.
-I wrote my undergraduate thesis on the evolutionary relationship between diet and brain size in phyllostomid bats.
-I am interested in the macroecology and macroevolution of small mammals, focusing on phyllostomid bats because of their extraordinary trophic diversity.
-In my master's degree at INECOL, I want to understand the effect of trophic innovations on variation in diversification rates in phyllostomid species.
+I am a biology graduate from Pontificia Universidad Javeriana Cali, Colombia, and I obtained my master’s degree at Instituto de Ecología (INECOL).
+Since the beginning of my career, I have been fascinated by the ecological and evolutionary patterns that shape the diversity of phyllostomid bats, with a special interest in their extraordinary trophic diversity.
+My undergraduate thesis explored the evolutionary relationship between diet and brain size in this family of bats, while my master’s research focused on how diet influences diversification rates in phyllostomid species.
+Currently, my doctoral research focuses on understanding the dimensions of dietary specialization and their relationship with rarity patterns in phyllostomids.
+I am passionate about phyllostomid bats, not only are they my favorite group, but I also believe they provide an exceptional model for understanding macroecological patterns related to diet.